abavistwellness.com

 4. Culinary Creativity: Beyond salads, hibiscus flowers can be used to make teas, jams, syrups, and even incorporated into desserts.
 The petals can also be candied for a sweet treat.

-Hibiscus rosa-sinensis tea
+How to brew Hibiscus rosa-sinensis tea

 Making hibiscus tea, also known as hibiscus herbal tea or sorrel tea, is a simple process.
 Hibiscus tea is known for its vibrant red color and tart, fruity flavor.
 Here’s a basic recipe for making hibiscus tea: